-How to Find out If Your Business Name Is Available or Already Taken?
+How to Know If Your Business Name Is Taken?

 Choosing an appropriate name for your business is a big milestone at the beginning of starting your own business.
 The chosen name should reflect your intended branding and the emotions you like to associate with it.
 It should also be easy to remember so it “sticks” in the minds of your customers and clients.
 Coming up with such a name can be time-consuming and demotivating at the same time.
 As such, the last thing you want to find out after discovering a great name is that it is already in use.